 In 2019 the Council declared a climate and ecological emergency and following scientific advice and community feedback, set a target of being carbon neutral as a city by 2045.
 The Council aims to reach net-zero greenhouse gas emissions as an organisation by 2030.

-Waste is a significant issue because it places growing demand on natural resources, while litter and pollution can harm life.
+Waste is a significant issue because it places a growing demand on natural resources, while litter and pollution can harm life.
 Creating a circular economy is vital, so resources can continue to provide benefits in a closed-loop waste-free system.

 What this means for our district: